research coordinator, herting lab

 April 2017 - Present

-- Responsibilities: in charge of organizing and running the Air, Brain and Behavior pilot study looking at the effects of air pollution on brain development and obesity: recruit and screen participants; organizes, schedules and implements protocols for study visits; tracks data, maintains large database and conducts data analyses; helps run MRI task on 3 Tesla; completes cognitive testing and IQ tests; aids in submission of IRB amendments; postprocess MRI images; manages volunteers.
+Responsibilities: conducting modeling analyses in R for an RO3 grant looking at the developmental changes of amygdala subregions in adolescents utilizing structural MRI images using an in-vivo probabilistic atlas; in charge of organizing and running the Air, Brain and Behavior pilot study looking at the effects of air pollution on brain development and obesity: recruits and screens participants, organizes, schedules and implements protocols for study visits, tracks data, maintains large database and conducts data analyses; helps run MRI task on 3 Tesla; administers cognitive testing and IQ tests; aids in submission of IRB amendments; postprocesses MRI images; manages volunteers.

 Lab manager, mcallister lab